oracle/node-oracledb/doc/api.md

   - a stream error occurs
   - the Lob was used as the source for an IN OUT bind

-If you try to close a Lob
-being used for streaming you will get the error *NJS-023: concurrent operations on a Lob are not allowed*.
+If you try to close a Lob being used for streaming you will get the error *NJS-023: concurrent operations on a Lob are not allowed*.

 The connection must be open when calling `lob.close()` on a temporary LOB.

-If the connection is closed and temporary LOBs are still open, the warning *NJS-049: Temporary LOBs were open when the connection was closed* will occur.
+If you try to close a connection without closing an open Lob, then an error *DPI-1054: connection cannot be closed when open statements or LOBs exist* will occur.
+The error helps prevent 'Temporary LOB leaks' that would cause the temporary tablespace to fill up.
 You should review the application logic and explicitly close any open Lobs.
 These temporary Lobs will have been created with `lob.createLob()` or returned from the database, perhaps as the result of a SQL operation like `substr()` on a Lob column.
 Persistent LOBs can be closed without the connection being open.

 The `lob.close()` method emits the [Node.js Stream][16] 'close' event
 unless the Lob has already been closed explicitly or automatically.